alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 02 august 2025 | 19:14
+## saturday, 02 august 2025 | 19:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-02, 19:00)
+Weather in Moscow (2025-08-02, 19:15)

-🌡️ Temp: Warm at 24.7°C (feels like 24.7°C) <br>
+🌡️ Temp: A pleasant 25.5°C <br>
 🌤️ Condition: Mostly clear skies <br>
-💨 Wind: A light NW breeze at 2 m/s, with gentle gusts up to 5 m/s <br>
+💨 Wind: A light NW breeze at 2.9 m/s, with occasional gusts up to 5.3 m/s <br>
-💧 Humidity: Moderate at 59% <br>
+💧 Humidity: 55% <br>
-📉 Pressure: 1014.5 mb (sea level) <br>
+📉 Pressure: Around 1014 mb (sea level) <br>
-☁️ Cloud cover: Very few clouds (14% cover) <br>
+☁️ Cloud cover: Only 14% <br>
 👁 Visibility: Excellent at 16 km <br>

-☀️ Clear and Calm Evening <br>
+✨ Clear and Calm Evening <br>
-The day is winding down beautifully with mostly clear skies and a gentle warmth lingering in the air.
-A perfect evening to enjoy the quiet transition into night.
+A beautiful, clear evening with soft light and a gentle breeze.
+Perfect for a leisurely stroll or enjoying the quiet as the day winds down.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence